nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **ClaimType**.
 Valence of event relative to President Trump, broadly construed.
 2 = pro-Trump, 1 = anti-Trump, 0 = neither or unrelated.

+- **ClaimCodes**.
+String of semicolon-separated tags identifying political issues associated with the event (e.g., "democracy; women's rights" for events associated with the 2017 Women's March).
+These tags are encoded by applying keyword- and keyphrase-based regular expressions to the participant claims recorded in the Claim field.

 - **EstimateLow**.
 Lowest reported participation count.
 Often (not always) the number cited by police or public officials.
 Vague estimates are interpreted as follows: "hundreds" = 200; "thousands" =2000; "tens of thousands" = 20000; "hundreds of thousands" = 200000.

 - **EstimateHigh**.
 Highest reported participant count.
 Often (not always) the number cited by event organizers and/or activists.
 Vague estimates are interpreted as follows: "hundreds" = 200; "thousands" =2000; "tens of thousands" = 20000; "hundreds of thousands" = 200000.